-There was recently an incident which occurred on South West Airlines.
+There was an incident in 2018 which occurred on South West Airlines.
 In summary, a passenger seated by the window was sucked out and had to be pulled back in when the window broke during a flight.
-Unfortunately the passenger did not survive.
+Unfortunately, the passenger did not survive.
 You can click HERE here to read more about it.

-Can You Take A Car Seat On A Plane / Using A Car Seat On A Plane
+Can you take a Take A Car Seat On A Plane?

 The two car seats below are the only ones I recommend for travel because they are both lightweight and have much higher weight limits so your kids will use it for a while.

 1. Doona Infant Car Seat & Latch Base (infants)

 The Doona Infant Car Seat and latch base is one of the best car seats for infants that has been made so far.
 The Donna Infant travel car seat has wheels actually built in the car seat with the stroller handles conveniently store in the back as well so it can convert from a stroller to a car seat within seconds.

 This travel car seat comes with a car seat / stroller and car seat base.
 The weight limit on this car seat is from 4lbs to 33lbs.